 For external applications such as widgets etc. it’s best to check with the respective provider, to what extent their services comply with the GDPR.
 If you’re a Jimdo customer, this only applies to websites or online stores built with Creator and not our modern no-coding website builder.
 Additionally, we recommend speaking with a legal expert.

-For Jimdo features, including but not limited to the Guestbook Element or cookies, Jimdo is making certain changes that allow you to customize these features to comply with the GDPR.
+For Jimdo features, including but not limited to the Guestbook Element or cookies, Jimdo has made certain changes so you can customize these features to comply with the GDPR.
 More in the next section.